jdesai22/jdesai22.github.io/_experience/yale-research.md

 **Location:** New Haven, CT
 **Duration:** March 2021 – June 2022

+- Language, Information, and Learning Lab at Yale.
+Worked with undergraduate students, graduate students, Facebook AI researchers, and Yale faculty professor.
+- Contributed to two papers with a new dialogue dataset and novel contrastive fine-tuning method.
+- Helped develop new taxonomy of model hallucinations and summarizations errors.
 - Developed Python scripts to clean and annotate data for deep learning summarization models.
-- Conducted human evaluation of model performance, achieving state-of-the-art results.
+Conducted human evaluation of model performance and achieved state-of-the-art results using taxonomy-based training strategy.